Three Organizations Partner to Help Black Women Entrepreneurs in Mississippi Gain Access to Capital

 “Black women are important role models in their communities.
 Their business success can motivate young people, multiplying the impact of any single loan to a Black woman-owned business,” said Alexandria Cabral, senior associate of credit at RSF Social Finance.
-“We’re inspired by this work and are excited that this new agreement unlocks more capital for women entrepreneurs, especially Black women, during this time of national pain and the pandemic’s economic fallout” If you found this topic interesting go here to read an article.
+“We’re inspired by this work and are excited that this new agreement unlocks more capital for women entrepreneurs, especially Black women, during this time of national pain and the pandemic’s economic fallout.”

 According to Polonius, rural communities in the Mississippi Delta depend on Black women starting businesses in order to create jobs and provide essential quality-of-life services.